Arcadia-Solutions/Dasharr/README.md

 - Visit the webui and configure the indexers that you want
 - New stats will be collected for the enabled indexers every 6h

+You can then visit the frontend at `http://localhost:3000` and the swagger at `http://localhost:3000/swagger-ui/#/`.

 <details> <summary> <b> Supported indexers </b> </summary>

 * AB